liferay/liferay-docs/discover/portal/articles/XX-segmentation-and-personalization/05-analaytics-cloud-segmentation.markdown

 ## Creating a new Segment

-Synchronization with Analytics Cloud is not instant, so once you have connected Analytics Cloud and Liferay DXP, you first must wait for the users to synchronize.
+Synchronization with Analytics Cloud is not instant, so once you have connected Analytics Cloud and Liferay DXP, you first must wait for the users and data to synchronize.
 After that completes you can create Segments in Analytics Cloud to capture data in DXP.
 First define the basic details of the Segment: